 Content audits contain a list of all the URLs on your site and define important metrics, like who owns the content, how it performs, if the URL is going to be retired, where should it redirect to, and so on.
 They can help content teams assess content performance, identify trends, content gaps, and keep track of editorial changes.
 Content audits are especially useful in the process of a redesign (since they require that a certain amount of content already exists).
 They are also action-driven and help you make important governance decisions about your content, such as:

 - Improve: can you make it better?
 If so, how?

 - Consolidate: can it be merged with other content?
 If so, how?

-Content audits can be incredibly helpful tools for managing a website and governing content.
+Content audits can be incredibly helpful tools for managing a website and governing content with a mind towards sustainability.
 Yet so few organizations take advantage of them.
 Here’s how they can help you achieve clarity, gain consensus, improve performance, and overall create more sustainable web content practices.